Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Deposition and Characterization

 \subsection{Ellipsometry}

-The refractive indices were determined for each structure using an SE850 DUV variable angle spectroscopic ellipsometer (Sentech Instruments GmbH), and the data were evaluated in the wavelength range from $400\ \text{nm}$ to $1040\ \text{nm}$ with a uniaxial Sellmeier dispersion model.
+The ordinary and extraordinary refractive indices were determined for each structure using an SE850 DUV variable angle spectroscopic ellipsometer (SENTECH Instruments GmbH), and the data were evaluated in the wavelength range from 400 to $1040\ \text{nm}$ with a uniaxial Sellmeier dispersion model.